-The Lincolnshire GAP 2010-2015 has been delivered through a partnership.
+The Lincolnshire GAP 2010-2015 was delivered through a partnership.
 This has proven to be a successful way to focus resources and share best practice and over time the form of these partnerships has changed (see Figure 1).
-The Geodiversity Strategy will continue to be delivered through this successful partnership method.
+The Geodiversity Strategy continues to be delivered through this successful partnership method.

 Through this collaborative partnership approach and the dedication of many individuals much has been delivered.
 Yet there is still much to do.
-Many topics within the 1st edition of the Lincolnshire GAP remain aspirational.
-This Strategy seeks to refocus efforts in order to design more successful initiatives in the future and learn from those areas that have been delivered to ensure this knowledge can be shared.
+Many topics within the 1st edition of the Lincolnshire GAP remained aspirational.
+This Strategy continues to refocus efforts in order to design more successful initiatives in the future and learn from those areas that have been delivered to ensure this knowledge can be shared.